 Using Workflows to Schedule Jobs

 Workflows help you increase the speed of your software development through faster feedback, shorter reruns, and more efficient use of resources.
-This document describes the Workflows feature and provides example configurations in the following sections:
+This document describes the workflows feature and provides example configurations.

 A workflow is a set of rules for defining a collection of jobs and their run order.
 Workflows support complex job orchestration using a simple set of configuration keys to help you resolve failures sooner.